Standard 11 Face-to-Face Induction Course

 Course - RII20120

-Launch Your Career in Australia’s Mining & Resources Industries
+Launch Your Career in Australia’s Mining and Resources Industries

 The Certificate II in Resources and Infrastructure Work Preparation (RII20120) is the ideal starting point for anyone wanting to kickstart a career in the mining, civil construction, or resource industries.
 This nationally recognised qualification provides you with the practical, hands-on skills needed to work safely and effectively on-site - from using tools and equipment, to working in a team and following safe work practices.